-Artistic research education is a central part of Uniarts’s research environment.
-Uniarts is authorised to award artistic third-cycle degrees in artistic practices, and provides research education in the subject Performative and Mediated Practices.
+Artistic research education is a central part of the research environment at Stockholm University of the Arts, SKH.
+Since 2016, SKH has been authorised to award third-cycle degrees in artistic practices, and we offer artistic PhD education in the subject Performative and Mediated Practices.

 Photo: Jonas Jörneberg

-The artistic research field is in a state of dynamic development both nationally and internationally.
-Sweden holds a leading position in this development owing to the research that has been conducted at several higher education institutes and the high quality of the artistic performance research projects that have been undertaken.
+Sweden holds a leading position in the development of artistic research, Sverige, owing to the research that has been conducted at several higher education institutions and the high quality of the artistic research projects that have been developed.

-The build-up of research programmes in the faculties of Gothenburg and Lund universities has created a stable foundation for both the artistic research community and for the expansion in the number of doctoral students in the National Research School in the Arts.
-The introduction of the artistic doctorate in 2010 emphasises art’s specific position further.
+The build-up of research programmes in the faculties of Gothenburg and Lund universities created a stable foundation for both the artistic research community and for the expansion in the number of doctoral students.
+The introduction of artistic PhD degrees in the legislation, in 2010, served to further strengthen art’s specific position in society.

 General syllabus for third cycle studies

 For general questions regarding doctoral studies at Uniarts, please contact firstname.lastname@example.org.

 Ellen J Røed

 Professor in Film and Media and Head of Subject area, Research Education